Optimizing Reconfigurable Intelligent Surfaces for Short Transmissions: How Detailed Configurations can be Afforded?: System model

 When operating the RIS in practical conditions, the CSI will not only be imperfect but also the phase-shift resolution will be limited.
 There are two main reasons for this.
 Firstly, the control information between the RIS and the BS must have a finite resolution.
 Secondly, the number of distinct impedance values that the RIS elements support (e.g., by selecting different bias voltages) is often limited in practical implementations \cite{sayanskiy20222d}.
 In this section, we analyze how the SNR is affected when the RIS subarrays (or individual elements) are only allowed to have phase-shifts selected from a discrete set of values.

 We consider that the phase-shifts at each element of the RIS can only take a finite number of discrete values, which are equally spaced in [0, $2\pi$).
 Let $b$ denote the number of bits used to represent each of the phase-shift values.
 The quantized phase-shift configurations with either $b=1$, $b=2$, or $b=3$ bits of resolution corresponding to either $2^1=2$, $2^2=4$, or $2^3=8$ different possible reflection coefficients are illustrated in Fig.~\ref{fig:quantSNRR}, where $\hat{c}_n$ denotes the quantized phase-shift introduced by subarray $n$.
 The possible quantized phase-shifts for a 1-bit RIS are $+\frac{\pi}{4}$ and $-\frac{3\pi}{4}$.
 For a 2-bit RIS, the four possible quantized phase-shift values are $\pm \frac{\pi}{4}$ and $\pm \frac{3\pi}{4}$, and for a 3-bit RIS, the quantized phase-shifts are $0$, $\pi$, $\pm \frac{\pi}{2}$, $\pm \frac{\pi}{4}$, and $\pm \frac{3\pi}{4}$.
 The results in this paper are not limited to these specific phase-shift values but only utilize the fact that the phases are equally spaced on the unit circle.
-Implementations of a 1-bit, 2-bit, and 3-bit RIS can be found in \cite{1BITRIS}, \cite{dai2020reconfigurable}, and \cite{kayraklik2022indoor} respectively.

 The adverse effect of the finite quantization resolution on the SNR as a function of the number of subarrays can be seen in Fig.~\ref{fig:quantSNR}.
 In this setup, $P_\mathrm{data}/\sigma^2=104$\,dB and we assume perfect CSI and focus on a setup without a direct path, i.e., $p=0$.
 The other channel gains are $\alpha=-80$\,dB and $\beta=-60$\,dB. $M=1024$ RIS elements are divided into subarray sizes of $N=2^R$ for $R=0,1, \dotsc ,10$.
 The baseline of no quantization, which stands for infinite phase-shift resolution, is also shown.
 Later, we will quantify the SNR gap between the quantized phase-shift case and the no quantization in Lemma~\ref{lem:upperbound-SNR-loss}.
 For now, it is observed from the figure that using three bits for phase-shifts almost achieves the same SNR as the perfect resolution does.
 The SNR loss due to using two bits is also small.